-- K5 environment connection - On-premises (Region Private Network) connection - Cloud connection provided by other company - For further details about this service, refer to the "FUJITSU Cloud Service K5 Private

-Tip Connection Service Descriptions."
+- laaS environment connection

+- On-premises (Region Private Network) connection

+- Cloud connection provided by other company

+For further details about this service, refer to the "FUJITSU Cloud Service for OSS - Private Connection Service Descriptions."

-12.1.2 Direct Port Connection Function
+13.1.2 Direct Port Connection Function

-This function provides physical ports for a direct connection to the K5 environment via L3, not via the Internet or a private connection function.
+This function provides physical ports for a direct connection to the laaS environment via L3, not via the Internet or the Private Connection function.